 Most of the restaurants and bars in the center are opened till early morning no worries if you get hungry you’ll find a big variety of places to eat.
 White nights are definitely the best time to visit Saint Petersburg.

 Following the walking route you’ll see; Nevsky avenue – Kazansky cathedral – Singer house – Stroganov palace – the State Capella – the State Hermitage – Palace Square – Admiralty building – St.Isaac cathedral – Bronze Horseman – Palace bridge – Kunstkamera – Stock Exchange building – Peter and Paul fortress and cathedral – Trinity bridge – the Marble Palace – Summer Garden – Mikhailovsky castle – Mikhailovsky Garden – Church of the Savior on Spilled Blood – Russian museum.

-St.Petersburg metro is a must see when visiting the city, some stations look like underground palaces with marble columns, sculptures, wall paintings and mosaic panels.
-The most beautiful stations of St.Petersburg metro; Admiralteyskaya, Avtovo, Buharestskaya, Mezhdunarodnaya, Obvodny Kanal, Spasskaya, Zvenigorodskaya, One metro trip costs RUB45/US$0,7 unlimited number of stations and time.
+St.Petersburg metro is a must-see when visiting the city, some stations look like underground palaces with marble columns, sculptures, wall paintings, and mosaic panels.
+The most beautiful stations of St.Petersburg metro; Admiralteyskaya, Avtovo, Buharestskaya, Mezhdunarodnaya, Obvodny Kanal, Spasskaya, Zvenigorodskaya, One metro trip costs RUB45/US$0,7 an unlimited number of stations and time.